 Woods Hole Oceanographic Institution (WHOI) is currently searching for a Postdoctoral Investigator to join the Geology & Geophysics Department.
-This is a full-time, exempt position, and the successful candidate will be eligible for full benefits.
-The initial appointment will be for a one-year period, but may be renewable depending on funding and performance.
+This is a regular (one year), full-time, exempt position, with possibility of a one year extension and is eligible for full benefits.

-WHOI has a top-rated postdoctoral program (https://www.whoi.edu/what-we-do/educate/postdoctoral/) that supports a dynamic, diverse postdoctoral community with formal mentoring and career guidance programs.
+The Institution has a top-rated postdoctoral program ( www.whoi.edu/postdoctoral/ ) that supports a dynamic postdoctoral community with formal mentoring and career guidance programs.
 While the primary focus of the work will be in research, the Postdoctoral Investigator will have the opportunity to participate in educational and outreach activities associated with the project.

-Online application forms should be submitted with a cover letter and full curriculum vitae including the contact details for three references.
-Applications will be accepted until February 1, 2021.
-Review of applications will begin immediately and will continue until February 15, 2021.
-A starting date of July 1st, 2021 is desirable.
-Informal inquiries may be made by email to Dr. Andrew Cross (firstname.lastname@example.org).
+Online application forms should be submitted with a cover letter and full curriculum vitae including a list of three references in the appropriate fields in the application.
+Additionally, please email a copy of your cover letter and CV to Dr. Andrew Ashton ( email@example.com ) and Dr. Walter Barnhardt ( firstname.lastname@example.org ).
+Applications will be accepted until January 15, 2021.
+Review begins immediately and will continue until Feburary 15, 2021.
+A starting date of March 1, 2021 is desirable.
+Informal inquiries may be made by email to Dr. Ashton ( email@example.com ) or Dr. Walter Barnhardt ( firstname.lastname@example.org .

 Education & Experience

-Applicants must have a PhD in Geosciences or related Earth Sciences degree, or must have completed a PhD before the starting date of their appointment.
+Applicants must have a PhD in Geosciences or related Earth Sciences degree.

 About Woods Hole Oceanographic Institution